FHV-MatchPoint/PartnerService/README.md

 Through the use of Transactional Log Tailing with Debezium, these events will then be published to Redis streams.

 ### CQRS
-CQRS is implemented in the following classes:
+CQRS is implemented in the following classes:\
-_at.fhv.matchpoint.partnerservice.infrastructure.repository.MemberRepository_\
 _at.fhv.matchpoint.partnerservice.infrastructure.repository.PartnerRequestReadModel_\
-_at.fhv.matchpoint.partnerservice.infrastructure.consumer.MemberEventConsumer_\
-_at.fhv.matchpoint.partnerservice.infrastructure.consumer.PartnerRequestEventConsumer_

-We have two Read models in our Microservice.
-One for the members created in the Memberservice, and one for the READ operations of our own PartnerService.
+_at.fhv.matchpoint.partnerservice.infrastructure.consumer.PartnerRequestEventConsumer_\
+_at.fhv.matchpoint.partnerservice.domain.readmodel.PartnerRequestReadModel_

+The PartnerRequestReadModel represents our read model.

 **Workflow**:\
-Both the MemberEventConsumer and PartnerRequestEventConsumer listen to their respective events.\
+The PartnerRequestEventConsumer listens to their respective events.\
 Depending on the event, they then look for existing entities in the ReadModel databases to apply the events to, and persist the new state.
 This is needed for the following operations:\
-For each CUD operation of this microservice, the memberId is used.
-To eliminate the need to make a synchronous call to the member service in order to verify the member itself, we create our own read models of the members, so we can verify them directly with our read model.\
-For each READ operation, we use the read models of the PartnerRequests in order to avoid rebuilding the current state from all previous events each time a READ request gets made.
+For each READ operation, we use the read model of the PartnerRequests in order to avoid rebuilding the current state from all previous events each time a READ request gets made.

 ### Optimistic Locking
 The implementation of the Optimistic Locking approach can be found in the following class:\
-_at.fhv.matchpoint.partnerservice.application.impl.PartnerRequestServiceImpl_
+_at.fhv.matchpoint.partnerservice.application.impl.PartnerRequestServiceImpl_\
 Lines:
 - 79
 - 105